naojsoft/spot/doc/manual/telescopepos.rst

 Telescope Position
 ++++++++++++++++++

-The telescope position plugin displays the telescope and target positions.
+The telescope position plugin displays live telescope and target positions.

+.. note:: In order to successfully use this plugin, it is necessary
+          to write a custom companion plugin to provide the status necessary to draw these positions.
+If you didn't create such a plugin, it will look as though the telescope is parked.

 .. image:: figures/telpos2.*

 The telescope and target positions are shown in both Right Ascension/Declination and Azimuth/Elevation.
 RA and DEC are displayed in sexigesimal notation as HH:MM:SS.SSS for RA, and DD:MM:SS.SS for DEC.